Skip to main content

 Prerequisites

 • The server IP address of NineData has been added to the data source allowlist.
-Please refer to the image below for instructions on how to obtain the server IP address.
+The server IP address can be viewed by selecting the target region in Access Region on the Create Datasource page.

 server_ip_address